hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * Use Markdown to Prepare a Readme file for your Repository

 -> Deadline: Saturday Bahman 26, 23:59
-* Submission Instruction will be post here (a single jupyter-notebook inside your repository in Github).
+&diams; Submission Instruction will be Posted here (a single Jupyter-Notebook inside your repository in Github).